Hu Zongnan: Resumption of the Chinese Civil War

-However, it must be said that Hu's defeat had much more to do with his political personality than his military capability.
-More importantly, Chiang Kai-shek's overconfidence, political zeal and infatuation with holding on to territory, like Hitler, also contributed greatly to the Kuomintang's failure.
+After World War II, Hu Zongnan battled the Chinese Communist Party and in the early stage of the struggle, was successful in taking Yan'an, the capital of the communist base in Shaanxi.
+Communist forces under Peng Dehuai inflicted numerous defeats on Hu's forces which greatly reduced Hu's strength.
 The rugged terrain of the northwestern China favored the communists defenders and their guerrilla warfare and not suitable for the mechanized nationalist troops, a large number of which was needed to defend the newly captured regions.
-During Hu Zongnan's initial success, he was able to overrun the communists' base in Shaanxi and forced the communists to evacuate most of their governmental bodies to the east of the Yellow River at a cost of merely losing 20,000 troops out of a quarter million total in the process, but in order to guard the newly conquered vast regions, the nationalist troops were dangerously overstretched and spread thin.
-For example, it would take 80,000 troops to capture and guard Yan'an, the former communist capital in Shaanxi, but the political symbolism was simply too much for Chiang Kai-shek and the Kuomintang to forsake, and as a result, political zeal overrode military practicality.
+During Hu Zongnan's initial success, he was able to overrun the communists' base in Shaanxi and forced the communists to evacuate most of their governmental bodies to the east of the Yellow River, the nationalist troops were dangerously overstretched in guarding the newly conquered regions and spread thin.
 Hu Zongnan was aided by Ma Clique Muslim cavalry when seizing Yan'an.